 The University of Idaho was created in 1889 by Idaho's territorial legislature as the soon-to-be state's premier land-grant research university.
-In 2014, UI celebrated its 125th anniversary, a legacy that includes more than 115,000 awarded degrees.
+In its 128-year history, the University has awarded more than 125,000 degrees to more than 117,000 graduates.

-UI's 1,585-acre main residential
+UI's 1,585-acre main residential campus is located where the rolling hills of the